Technigo/project-business-site/README.md

 # Business Site

 A responsive single page application where I have used hero video and image, created a form and an accordion with my first JavaScript.
-Also played around with animations.
+Also played around with animations, 3D and gradient styling.

 ## The problem